 - Conversely, homeowners are typically very kind and they may permit you to use their car.
 They might have left the fridge fully stocked for you to enjoy.
 They may allow you to have guests over for a weekend.

-The role of a house sitter is a simple one, but each sit does come with its own unique rules and obligations, which you must fulfill.
+The role of a house sitter is a simple one, but each sit does come with its own unique rules and obligations, which you must fulfil.
 Your life is now dependent on the positive reviews of homeowners whose houses and pets you look after.
 Getting a negative review can mean an end to your new lifestyle.

 So, how do you become a full-time housesitter?
 How do you work remotely without paying rent?

 The best place to start is by signing up to the website Trusted Housesitters.
-There are a bunch of housesitter websites, several of which specifically focus within the United States.
+There are a bunch of housesitter websites, several of which specifically focus on the United States.
 But this one is, by far, the largest platform.
 It spans the whole world, and has the largest user base.

 Signing up to Trusted Housesitters involved making a profile, with a photo of yourself.
 It also costs £99 per year to become a member of Trusted Housesitters.
 Once you’ve paid the membership fee and set up a profile, you can start applying for sits.